About Us

 Mentor and Advisor

-Dr. Marianne Elliot
+Dr. Marianne Elliott

 Marianne is a Senior Research Associate at Washington State University.
 She manages many plant health research projects and has a strong background in forest pathology.
 Marianne has also led multiple citizen science projects such as the Volunteer Stream Monitoring Program and the Arbutus ARME.